-Vauxhall Grandland X review - Interior, design and technology
+Vauxhall Grandland review - Interior, design and technology

-The anonymous exterior design can be livened up by one of the firm’s brighter colours, but spec your Grandland X in white, silver or black and it’ll fade into the sea of urban crossovers found lining the UK’s city streets.
+The exterior design can be livened up further by choosing one of the firm’s brighter paint colours, such as Dark Ruby Red or Cobalt Vertigo Blue, but spec your Grandland in white, grey or black and it’ll fade into the sea of urban crossovers found lining the UK’s city streets.

 Sat-nav, stereo and infotainment

-Every Vauxhall Grandland X gets a colour touchscreen display with Apple CarPlay and Android Auto connectivity, although the entry-level SE Premium features a slightly smaller screen.
+Every Vauxhall Grandland gets a colour touchscreen display, although the entry-level Design has a smaller screen.
 It’s slick enough and easy to use, with a simple menu set-up and plenty of hidden features.
 A DAB radio, Bluetooth and USB ports are also standard.

-The SE Premium trim misses out on sat nav, but all other cars feature Vauxhall's Navi 5.0 IntelliLink system, as well as Vauxhall Connect which offers subscriptions to live traffic updates and road safety alerts.
+The new Pure Panel set-up keeps physical climate controls for the cabin temperature which means it's easier to operate when on the move.
+The Design trim misses out on sat nav, while plug-in models feature Vauxhall Connect which offers subscriptions to live traffic updates and road safety alerts.